Rich2/openstrat/FxStrat/res/readme.txt

 ScalaFx version of some richstrat stuff.
-There is an Html version and a Scla-native version in the works
+There is an Html version and a Scala-native version is in the works.